 17. Dutch influence (2012)

-Documentary about the success of the Dutch dj’s and Dutch dances cene in the world.
+A documentary about the success of the Dutch dj’s and Dutch dances cene in the world.
 Dj’s filmed and interviewed: Armin van Buuren, Tiësto, Afrojack, Laidback Luke, Headhunterz, Nicky Romero, Hardwell and many more.

 18. Pim Fortuyn A democracy in Shock